Gabouin/website-v1/README.md

 - project gallery with progress/status badges
 - project category and difficulty filters
 - bilingual interface (EN/FR)
-- dedicated pages for About, Skills, and Contact
+- dedicated pages for About, Skills, Contact and Newsletter
+- Forms to subscribe my newsletter or send me a direct message
 - responsive design for desktop and mobile
-- different themes that the user can choose
+- mousse tracking background effect
+- floating skills in skills.html
 -
-- more to come
+- more and less to come in the v2

 ## Tech stack